mikelove/techbias/index.md

 ## Bias and batch

-* Accurate measurements important for research
+* Accurate measurements necessary for research
-* Way more important: markers used in diagnostics
+* Way more important if used as markers

 <br>